tophefo/IpCamera/README.md

 # <bindingName> Binding

-This binding allows you to use IP cameras in Openhab 2 so long as they have the ability to fetch either a snapshot (JPG file) or MJPEG video stream via a http link.
-It does not yet support RTSP streams (see the issue thread at this github project for more info) but the Netty library was chosen as it can be used to provide this support in the near future.
-If the brand does not have a full API then the camera will only fetch a picture and will not have any support for alarms or any of the other cool features that the binding has implemented for certain brands.
+This binding allows you to use an IP cameras in Openhab 2.
+If the brand of camera does not have a full API then the camera will only fetch a picture/stream and will not have any support for alarms, or any of the other cool features that the binding has implemented.
 Each brand that does have an API will have different features, as each API is different and hence the support in this binding will also differ.
-Choose your camera wisely by looking at what the APIs allow you to do or ask in the forum what camera can perform the task you are after.
+Choose your camera wisely by looking at what the APIs allow you to do or ask in the forum what cameras can perform the task you are after.

-In Alphabetical order the brands that have an API are:
+In Alphabetical order the brands that are known to have an API are:

 **AMCREST**